Auckland music teacher Dennis Brimble jailed for historic sex offending - police appeal to potential victims

 Now police are appealing to any further victims of sexual abuse to come forward.

-In September 2018 Dennis Pierrpont Brimble, was charged with sexually assaulting two boys - the first was against a 14-year-old boy in 1984 and the second an 11-year-old boy in 2001.
+In September 2018 Dennis Pierrepont Brimble, was charged with sexually assaulting two boys - the first was against a 14-year-old boy in 1984 and the second an 11-year-old boy in 2001.

 The Herald revealed detail of his offending after his first appearance in the North Shore District Court.